 Mr. Babatunde Fajemirokun, managing director at AIICO Insurance Plc, also assures of “doing all that is necessary to see our customers through the phase.
 We are asking our customers with covered cases to contact us for immediate assistance with claims.”

 In a remote bull’s eye aim at the political indifference to national ills that midwifed the losses that insurers are responding to, Fajemirokun still exudes confidence it will hopefully lead to a better nation.
 His burst of confidence: “The year 2020 and all we have experienced as a nation are tailwinds propelling us forward and helping us to evolve.
 Indeed, the injection of new imagination, energy and innovative thinking into national discourse will take us there.”

-Since insurance would be limited to covered losses, Egbuniwe said the lesson “is for the public to embrace insurance because uncertainty is always present in everyday life and that is what insurance does, it takes care of uncertainty.”
+Since claims would be limited to insured losses, Egbuniwe said the lesson “is for the public to embrace insurance because uncertainty is always present in everyday life and that is what insurance does, it takes care of uncertainty.”